 In this section, we depict graphically the relationships the corporation has with trade associations, federations, advocacy groups and other third parties who may be acting on their behalf to influence climate change policy.
 Each of the columns above represents one relationship the corporation appears to have with such a third party.
 In these columns, the top, dark section represents the strength of the relationship the corporation has with the influencer.
 For example if a corporation's senior executive also held a key role in the trade association, we would deem this to be a strong relationship and it would be on the far left of the chart above, with the weaker ones to the right.
 Click on these grey shaded upper sections for details of these relationships.
 The middle section contains a link to the organization score details of the influencer concerned, so you can see the details of its climate change policy influence.
 Click on the middle sections for for details of the trade associations.
 The lower section contains the organization score of that influencer, the lower the more negatively it is influencing climate policy.

-Climate Lobbying Overview: Air Liquide is actively engaging on climate change policy in the EU and US, and appears to take mixed positions on regulation.
-The company strongly promotes the role of green and blue hydrogen in the energy mix, but appears unsupportive of increasing the ambition of several key climate policies in the EU such as the EU Emissions Trading System.
+Climate Lobbying Overview: Air Liquide is actively engaging on climate change policy in the EU and US, and appears to take positive as well as a few negative positions on regulation.
+The company strongly promotes the role of green and blue hydrogen in the energy mix, but appears unsupportive of increasing the ambition of several key climate policies in the EU, such as the EU Emissions Trading System (ETS).

 Top-line Messaging on Climate Policy: Air Liquide appears mostly supportive of action on climate change in its top-line messaging.
 In the company’s 2021 Universal Registration Document, it supported achieving net zero by 2050 in line with IPCC recommendations to keep global warming below 1.5°C. Furthermore, in March 2022 the CEO of American Air Liquide Holdings Michael Graff voiced support for the US net-zero by 2050 target in an official testimony before the US Senate.
 Air Liquide also welcomed the EU’s Fit for 55 package in response to an EU consultation in November 2021.
 However, in its 2021 CDP Climate Change Disclosure, the company stated that unilateral EU regulatory costs are burdensome and hamper the international competitiveness of EU industry.
-In its 2021 Universal Registration Document, Air Liquide supported the UN Paris Agreement.
+The company’s 2022 CDP Climate Change Disclosure did not contain that argument.
+In its 2022 Universal Registration Document, Air Liquide supported the UN Paris Agreement.

-Positioning on Energy Transition: Air Liquide seems to support the energy transition, and has strongly promoted the role of hydrogen, but has adopted more mixed positions in relation to transport decarbonization.
-In its 2021 Sustainability Report, the company supported “renewable and low-carbon” hydrogen as a driver of the energy transition and the decarbonization of society.
-In response to a public consultation on the Hydrogen and Gas Markets Decarbonisation Package in March 2021, it advocated for a role for both green hydrogen and low-carbon or ‘blue’ hydrogen produced with methane and CCS.
-In relation to the transport sector, Air Liquide has advocated for higher ambition regarding hydrogen infrastructure in the Alternative Fuels Infrastructure Regulation (AFIR) in an April 2022 open letter.
+Positioning on Energy Transition: Air Liquide seems to support the energy transition, and has strongly promoted the role of hydrogen, but has adopted partially negative positions in relation to transport decarbonization.
+In its Public Affairs Charter, published in February 2023, the company supported decarbonization of industry and mobility based on CCUS, renewable energies and low-carbon hydrogen.
+Air Liquide has advocated for higher ambition regarding hydrogen infrastructure in the Alternative Fuels Infrastructure Regulation (AFIR) in an April 2022 open letter.
 However, in the same month the company also signed an Open Letter to EU Policymakers strongly advocating against measures to support the electrification of transportation in the EU, specifically advocating against the role of electromobility in the EU’s efforts to reduce GHG emissions.

 Air Liquide supported the promotion of renewable and low-carbon hydrogen in the Energy Taxation Directive in response to an EU public consultation in November 2021, but did not support the phase out of exemptions for energy intensive industries.
-However, it advocated for more ambitious hydrogen refueling targets in comments on the EU Commission’s proposed reform of the Alternative Fuels Infrastructure Directive in November 2021.
-In March 2021, in an interview with H2 View, Air Liquide Vice President Mike Graff advocated for policies to support the development of low-carbon and renewable hydrogen in the US.
+In an interview in September 2022, CEO François Jackow supported the EU’s Hydrogen Strategy, however, in February 2022, former CEO Benoît Potier promoted the idea of a ‘hydrogen society’ without referencing the need to decarbonize hydrogen production.